MML-Group/code4AVE-Speech/README.md

 This repository contains the source code for *AVE Speech Dataset: A Comprehensive Benchmark for Multi-Modal Speech Recognition Integrating Audio, Visual, and Electromyographic Signals*.

-It will be made publicly available once the related paper has been accepted for publication.
+It will be made publicly available soon.

 The dataset is available at:
 👉 [AVE-Speech Dataset on Hugging Face](https://huggingface.co/datasets/MML-Group/AVE-Speech)